takeshixx/advent-calendar-2018/README.md

     * probably implement UDP handler for aiohttp?
         * should work by implementing a [low-level server](https://docs.aiohttp.org/en/stable/web_lowlevel.html#run-a-basic-low-level-server) with [loop.create_unix_server](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_server) and socat.
         * maybe implement a loop.create_udp_server?
-* Port knocking sequenece - send TCP packet to 2018 first in order to make port accessible.
-    * Capture port knocking sequence in pcap
-    * Probably use sequence 4 8 15 16 23 42.
 * HTTP server that requires special user-agent and referrer header.
 * UDP port with DTLS
 * iptable/BPF rules with a pattern where useless/reserved/unnecessary bits have to be set or else the packets will be dropped.